Business Insurance

 - According to the November 2024 Workplace Wellness Survey by Employee Benefit Research Institute and Greenwald Research, “Workers broadly agree that their employers have a responsibility to make sure employees are mentally healthy, physically health and financially healthy.”

-Health insurance helps companies retain employees, too, as a 2024 survey found 1 in 6 Americans don’t like their job, but stay in a role for the health insurance benefits, with 38% willing to stay in an unfulfilling role and 28% willing to endure limited career advancement to retain their employer-sponsored healthcare coverage.
+Health insurance helps companies retain employees, too, as a 2024 survey found 1 in 6 Americans dislike their job, but stay in a role for the health insurance benefits, with 38% willing to endure unfulfilling work and 28% willing to endure limited career advancement to retain their employer-sponsored healthcare coverage.

 Companies that are competing for top talent, in both hiring and retention, should consider health insurance as a value-add.
 There are many ways to offer this in-demand benefit.
 A